See how to make your own matching game using this easy fabric memory game sewing tutorial - make sure to get the free template too!

 And This makes cutting super quick: the template.

 It's all squares, easy!
-And for those who don't have a rotary cutter with a cutting mat, I've made a totally simple PDF template (free for all newsletter subscribers) to eliminate any measuring work and make it super easy! - Scroll to the end of this post for the link.
+And for those who don't have a rotary cutter with a cutting mat, I've made a totally simple PDF template to eliminate any measuring work and make it super easy! - Scroll to the end of this post for the free matching game sewing template.

 You can print the template on cardboard to make it last longer.